junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "It doesn't matter."
 Cas keeps his eyes on Amy, ignoring Dean's gaze on his back.

 "'Course it does!"
 Dean snaps, "Cas, dammit!
-You said Naomi could find you and do whatever horrible things she has in mind on you!"
+You said Naomi could find you and do whatever horrible things she has in mind for you!"

 "Or maybe not.
 If we're quick enough, go there and back in a blink, she might never notice."
 Cas retorts, holding out a stubborn hand toward Amy.
 "I can help."